 |Price at maturity||400|

 In a Nutshell

 - A call option gives the holder the right but not the obligation to buy the shares at a predefined price during the life of the option.

 - In writing a call option, the seller (writer) of the call option gives the right to the buyer (holder) to buy an asset by a certain date at a certain price.

-- Writing call option can be done through two different ways viz. writing covered call and writing naked call.
+- A writing call option can be done through two different ways viz. writing a covered call and writing a naked call.

-- Writing naked calls carry huge potential of upside risk with limited profit as premium whereas in writing covered call option the upside risk is covered.
+- Writing naked calls carry the huge potential of upside risk with limited profit as Premium, whereas in writing covered call option, the upside risk is covered.

-- Pay-off in writing call option can be computed as min(X – ST, 0).
+- The payoff in writing call option can be computed as min(X – ST, 0).

 - Due to high potential liabilities in writing a call option, the writer has to maintain margin with its broker as well as with the exchange.